Mahamadou Danda: 2010 events

 Danda, who has studied in Canada, held the post of Political Counsellor at the Canadian Embassy to Niger (as locally-engaged staff) when President Mamadou Tandja was overthrown in another coup on 18 February 2010.
 Salou Djibo, the President of the CSRD, then appointed Danda as Prime Minister on 23 February; however, Danda was not assigned the role of head of government, which was assumed by Djibo in addition to his role as head of state.

 Danda, who was not a member of any political party, was perceived as a neutral figure.
 That quality, in addition to his experience, was generally viewed as the reason for his appointment as Prime Minister.
 Upon his appointment, Danda said that he had "asked for the necessary guarantees to be sure of committing myself in the process leading to a real restoration of democracy".
 On 1 March 2010, Djibo appointed a transitional government composed of 20 ministers.
-Five portfolios were assigned to officers, three of whom (including the Minister of Defense) were generals associated with Tandja.
+Five portfolios were assigned to military officers, three of whom (including the Minister of Defense) were generals associated with Tandja.